MicrosoftDocs/windows-dev-docs/hub/apps/design/style/xaml-theme-resources.md

 Follow these guidelines when you define and consume your own custom theme resources:

 - Specify theme dictionaries for both "Light" and "Dark" in addition to your "HighContrast" dictionary.
-Although you can create a [ResourceDictionary](/uwp/api/Windows.UI.Xaml.ResourceDictionary) with "Default" as the key, it’s preferred to be explicit and instead use "Light", "Dark", and "HighContrast".
+Although you can create a [ResourceDictionary](/uwp/api/Windows.UI.Xaml.ResourceDictionary) with "Default" as the key, it's preferred to be explicit and instead use "Light", "Dark", and "HighContrast".

 - Use the [{ThemeResource} markup extension](/windows/uwp/xaml-platform/themeresource-markup-extension) in: Styles, Setters, Control templates, Property setters, and Animations.